trupin/crawlable/README.md

 Example
 -------

-See the todos example at this address: https://github.com/trupin/crawlable-todos
+You can check the todos example at this address: https://github.com/trupin/crawlable-todos